 Over recent years we have had to make important changes to our policy regarding pupils taking time off school for family holidays.
 These changes are for the benefit of the pupils and aim to minimise the impact of absence during critical times of the school year.
 There has now been further guidance from the Department for Education and Hertfordshire County Council which advises that unless special circumstances are identified then term time holidays should not be authorised.
 Any holidays taken without consultation or school authorisation will by definition be unauthorised.

 There is no automatic entitlement for pupils to be absent for holidays during term time.
 You must provide additional information outlining why the holiday must be in term time, this application will then be considered carefully and only in special circumstances* will it be authorised.
-Should your application not be authorised and the holiday is taken then the Educational Welfare Service may issue a fixed penalty warning.
-Any subsequent unauthorised holidays taken whilst your child is at school could then trigger the fixed penalty being issued.
 Applications for holiday must be made in advance and only by the parent with whom the child normally resides.

 The Education (Pupil Registration) (England) Regulations 2006 expect schools not to authorise holidays because of: